nmoschkin/WizLib/README.md

 # WizLib
 WiZ Color &amp; Tunable White Light Bulb .NET API Library

-This library is in active development.
+This library is in active development, and it's brand new so things will undoubtedly change while I consider next steps.

 Internal UDP protocol workings adapted from Python and Java source (https://github.com/sbidy/pywizlight) and also (https://github.com/SRGDamia1/openhab2-addons).